Policy for Inclusion

 Whatever kind of support is provided our primary aim will be to help the child be as independent as possible.
 Pupils will be encouraged and supported to participate in reviewing their own progress and in making plans for the future.
 Columbia uses a person-centred approach to reviewing children’s progress which means that the child (as much as possible) is included and consulted throughout the process.
 Peers and all involved adults are also invited to reflect on the child’s progress.
 The child usually attends the meetings and has some involvement in preparing them.

-If a child has an EHCP and is working below the level of the National Curriculum, teachers use P levels and PIVATS to assess attainment and progress.
+If a child has an EHCP and is working below the level of the National Curriculum, teachers use the engagement model to assess progress and targets from the EP and SaLT to assess progress.